coloroco/FAME-Z/README.md

 If the guest OS driver emulates a simple Gen-Z bridge, a great deal of "pure Gen-Z" software development can be done on this simple platform.
-Certain Gen-Z primitive operations for discovery and crawlout would also be abetted by intelligence "in the fabric".
+Certain Gen-Z primitive operations for discovery and crawlout would also be abetted by intelligence "in the fabrique".
 In fact, that intelligence could live in the ivshmem-server process, and it could be extended to participate in actual.